 2) a European Championship or a World Cup

 Both, alternating, every two years, ensuring that there continues to be more soccer games and media commentary running through June and July.

 Not to mention all the intense news coverage and speculation over the soccer players’ latest haircut (sure to be the next craze among boys ages 12–21), whomever they are dating and (in theory) starting to get serious about, or where they’ve decided to vacation this summer.
 (How can the 1-hour segment of daily national news always manage to dedicate 20 minutes to soccer?
 Nadal is lucky if he gets five minutes after a Grand Slam victory.

-Whatever you think of soccer, I recommend to all expats that you try and find some way to stay on top of the soccer news.
+Whatever you think of soccer in Spain, I recommend to all expats that you try and find some way to stay on top of the football news.
 After politics, and the economic crisis, chances are that soccer is the subject everyone around you is talking about.
 So it can really help you to follow local conversations, events, and humour.

 soccer ball: balón